Jalalhejazi/jsonfs/README.md

 Refer to the [demos](demos) folder.

 ## Performance
-To validate JSONFS's performance and to check if it meets your needs, you can clone this repo and run
+To validate jsonfs's performance and to check if it meets your needs, you can clone this repo and run

 ```bash
 $ node performance/time.js